 Surestone carries out stress and scenario testing as part of the ORSA process which includes stress testing for the material underwriting risks.
-For the 2016 ORSA, the solvency position at 31 March 2016 and the projected solvency position over the business planning period were re-calculated following adverse stresses.
+For the ORSA as at 31 March 2018, the solvency position at 31 March 2018 and the projected solvency position over the business planning period were recalculated following adverse stresses.

-The stress and scenario testing highlighted that the solvency position is resilient to a vast majority of underwriting risk stresses and only the extreme events would have the potential to cause the Solvency Capital Requirement (SCR) to fall below 100%.
+The stress and scenario testing highlighted that the solvency position is resilient to a vast majority of underwriting risk stresses and only the extreme events would have the potential to cause the Solvency Capital Requirement (SCR) to fall below 100% following an assumed £2.9m capital injection in 2018.
 There were no stress and scenario tests identified which caused the Minimum Capital Requirement (MCR) to fall below 100%.